domRiddle/ASF/Configuration.md

 ---

-`LootableTypes` - `HashSet<byte>` type with default value of `1, 3, 5` steam item types.
+`LootableTypes` - `ImmutableHashSet<byte>` type with default value of `1, 3, 5` steam item types.
 This property defines ASF behaviour when looting - both manual and automatic.
 ASF will ensure that only items from `LootableTypes` will be included in a trade offer, therefore this property allows you to choose what you want to receive in a trade offer that is being sent to you.

 Value | Name | Description
 --- | --- | ---